 - Federally funded or cooperative group banks usually have well-defined prioritization and distribution methods.
 Be prepared to provide a Letter of Intent (LOI) or a study protocol describing your research plan.
 Applications are generally reviewed by an oversight committee and judged on scientific merit, statistical validity, the investigator's ability to conduct the proposed research, and the appropriateness of the sample size requested to accomplish the research goals.

-- Commercial Tissue Banks: Specimens may be available for purchase from commercial sources.
+- Commercial Tissue/Specimen Banks: Specimens may be available for purchase from commercial sources.

 - Private Collections: Individual researchers who are collecting specimens in your area of research may be willing to provide them.
 Contact the researcher directly to find out if collaboration is an option and the conditions for transferring or sharing specimens.